bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 <!-- theme: info -->
 > #### Note
-> * In a production, all app callback URLs must be publicly available, fully qualified, and served over TLS/SSL.
+> In a production app, all app callback URLs must be publicly available, fully qualified, and served over TLS/SSL.